Marguerite Bloem.

 Of thirteen thoughtful chapters; and 117 pages.

-THIS BOOK offers an excellent hard-won closure; to Leni's story that began in The Leaving.-As every young schoolgirl; of course; at some point; would have to do.
-(Though perhaps; leave some room for that.)
-Leave some time for that; some room for that!
+This book offers an excellent hard-won closure; to Leni's story that began in The Leaving.-As every young schoolgirl; of course; at some point; would have to do.
+Though perhaps; leave some room for that.
+Leave some time; and some room for that!
 And with the dream of a holiday perhaps!
+And a better life; a much easier life...
+Or well; how about; a survivable life for every girl!π

 All Work on